-Built in 2010, by Patti Industries of Pensacola, Florida (hull #168) as the Freedom for Express Marine of Camden, New Jersey.
+Built in 2010, by Patti Marine Enterprises of Pensacola, Florida (hull #168) as the Freedom for Express Marine Incorporated of Camden, New Jersey.

-She was the first new ATB for Express Marine, and the tallest ever built by Patti Industries.
-She is fitted with a Beacon Finland JAK 700P coupler system.
+She was the first, new construction Articulated Tug and Barge for Express Marine Incorporated.
+And, the tallest built to date (at the time of her completion) by Patti Marine Industries.
+The tug is outfitted with a Beacon Finland JAK 700P coupler system.

-The "z-drives" aboard the Freedom are the largest Steerprop units installed in the United States.
-She is equipped with a MICAD fuel management system and a tethered remote system for the vessel's controls in the event of close quarters maneuvering the operator can stand at any location in the wheelhouse and maintain full control over the vessel.
+The "z drives" aboard the Freedom are the largest Steerprop units installed in the United States(at the time of her completion).
+She is equipped with a MICAD fuel management system, and a tethered remote system for the vessel's controls.
+In the event of close quarters maneuvering, the operator can stand at any location in the wheelhouse and maintain full control over the vessel.

-The tug also features a hybrid cooling system, with both raw water going through a heat exchanger as well as a traditional freshwater cooling with channels.
-If for some reason the raw water system becomes clogged with debris she has the capability to run about seventy five to eighty percent of the power by switching over to a closed loop channel system.
+The tug also features a hybrid cooling system.
+With both raw water going through a heat exchanger, as well as a traditional freshwater cooling with channels.
+If for some reason the raw water system becomes clogged with debris, she has the capability to run about seventy five to eighty percent of the power by switching over to the closed loop channel system.

-The Freedom is married to a 482(ft) by 90(ft) barge the EMI 2400 that was constructed by Gunderson Marine of Portland, Oregon.
+The Freedom is married to a 482(ft) by 90(ft) barge, the EMI 2400.
+That was constructed by Gunderson Marine of Portland, Oregon for Express Marine Incorporated.